-Throughout this chapter, charts labeled before additional DSR reflect only DSR measures and regional effects from gas bans before the study period begins in 2024.
+Throughout this chapter, charts labeled before additional DSR reflect only DSR measures and regional effects from policies that limit the use of natural gas before the study period begins in 2024.
 These charts do not reflect Climate Commitment Act (CCA) effects.
-Charts labeled after additional DSR reflect the cost-effective amount of DSR identified in this IRP and the impacts of new codes and standards, including the effects of regional gas bans in 2024 and after, and additional DSR resulting from the CCA.
+Charts labeled after additional DSR reflect the cost-effective amount of DSR identified in this IRP and the impacts of new codes and standards, including the effects of policies that limit the use of natural gas in 2024 and after, and additional DSR resulting from the CCA.